cedwards-gpa/deep-find/readme.md

 ## how to

 1. download a copy of elev8 mes from github
-2. open map.py and ensure the path to folder is correct for the Elev8 mes folder
+2. ensure SQL log in info is correct
-3. run map.py
-5. open find.py
-6. make sure SQL login information is correct
-6. run find.py
+3. run find.py
-7. use for troubleshooting